gruntjs-updater/grunt-style-injector/README.md

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

 ##About
+**Live CSS-injecting with NO page refresh**

 This plugin gives you live style-injecting into all browsers.
 It also provides live-reloading of files that cannot be injected (php, html etc).
 I was inspired to build this because the popular live-reload plugin does not work with IE 7 & 8. *This one does!*

+It can also be used in **Ghost-Mode** where all connected browers/devices will try to keep in sync.
+Ghost-Mode currently supports two options:

+**links** - When you click a link in one browser (say, Chrome on desktop), all of the other browsers you have open will navigate to the same link.

+**scroll** - When you scroll a website in one browser, all the others will follow suit. (very useful when developing with multiple monitors/devices )

 ##Install